JosePBrotons/mobile-dev-tools/README.md

 # Usage

-First make sure you clone this project using git:
+First make sure you clone this project using `git`:

     $ git clone git@github.com:JosePBrotons/mobile-dev-tools.git

-Then, enter the project's folder and execute the script by using sh command:
+Then, enter the project's folder and execute the script by using `sh` command:

     $ sh mobile-dev-tools.sh -rn (React Native)
     $ sh mobile-dev-tools.sh -flutter (Flutter)